About this rental

 Why Robin chose Manomet

 This incredible 1915 oceanfront 'mega-cottage' was one of the first few built on these famously beautiful bluffs.
 If you see the antique postcards, this was an almost uninhabited coastline.
 And back then, you could choose the best spot.
 Nobody else was around.
-As a few homes were built over the decades.
-They were 'of the time' vintage New England style and are now part of this charming, casual-upscale walking neighborhood with lawns and gardens, children on bikes, the occasional couple strolling the quiet oceanfront roads with a four-legged best friend.
+As a few homes were built over the decades, they were 'of the time' vintage New England style and are now part of this charming, casual-upscale walking neighborhood with lawns and gardens, children on bikes, and folks strolling the quiet oceanfront roads together or with their four-legged best friend.
 And it's not just for summer anymore--now you can come for cool weather ocean winter beach walks, cozy by the fire when you return, toddy or tea with your English pudding in the Aga.
 Not only are summers a dream-come-true, but now fall and early winter can be the best months of the year.

 What makes this House unique

-White sugar-sand beach, Hawaii-like views, authentic 1910 architecture, incomparable spot, beach stairs, broad lawn, precious neighborhood with lots of amenities -- just an amazing, wonderful place to be any time of year.
+White sugar-sand beach, Hawaii-like views, authentic 1910 architecture, incomparable location, beach stairs, broad lawn, precious neighborhood with lots of amenities -- just an amazing, wonderful house in a breathtaking setting.